jericson/jericson.github.io/_posts/2020-06-22-welcoming.md

 | [2020](https://insights.stackoverflow.com/survey/2020#community-do-developers-consider-themselves-part-of-the-stack-overflow-community-by-gender) | 44.5% | 30.0% | 27.1% | ? |

 The pattern across all genders is decreasing sense of belonging.
-Maybe changes how the survey was advertised produced this result.
+Maybe changes in how the survey was advertised produced this result.
 Indeed the number of people who "have never participated in Q&A on Stack Overflow" rose from [17.3% in 2018](https://insights.stackoverflow.com/survey/2018#community-_-how-often-do-developers-participate-on-stack-overflow)